FollowMyVote/StakeWeightedVoting/README.md

 - [Cap'n Proto](https://capnproto.org) 0.5.3+
 - [Qt](https://qt.io) 5.5+ including QBS
 - [QML Material](https://github.com/papyros/qml-material)

+You will also need to fetch the submodule dependencies by running `git submodule update --init`

 Once the dependencies are installed, building the application is as simple as running `qbs` in the top-level directory.
 If this doesn't work, probably qbs is not configured yet or Cap'n Proto is not in PATH.
 If you use the QtCreator IDE, you can skip configuring qbs manually as QtCreator does this automatically.
 QtCreator also allows you to customize PATH (and other environment variables) in the Projects pane.